AxisCommunications/acap-runtime/README.md

 #### Containerized version
 <!-- markdownlint-enable MD024 -->

-When starting the ACAP runtime service from command line, as is done with the containerized version, it accepts the following settings:
+When starting the ACAP Runtime service from command line, as is done with the containerized version, it accepts the following settings:

 ```text